Arttribute/mosaics/README.md

 # Mosaics

-Mosaics is an on onchain multiplayer puzzle game powered by AI.
+Mosaics is an on-chain multiplayer puzzle game powered by AI.
 Piece together tile puzzles from AI prompts, stake assets, earn NFTs, and collaboratively solve puzzles in multiplayer challenges for a top spot on the leaderboard!

 ## Project Description